-The objectives of the North Sea programme are set out as follows:
+The overall objectives of the North Sea programme are set out as follows:

-Funding, management, coordination and development of the Programme are in the hands of the Belgian Science Policy.
+Funding, management, coordination and development of the programme are in the hands of the Belgian Science Policy.

 Since 1997 two kinds of multi-annual projects are financed:

 To explore the complex nature of the phenomena which govern and influence the marine environment, longer term and more basic research is essential.
 Basic knowledge which permits comprehension of the various phenomena occurring in the environment of the North Sea is, at present, still not adequate, given their complex and interdisciplinary nature.
 Strategic scientific research would on the one hand help to reinforce and to optimally use the scientific expertise already available and, on the other hand facilitate the creation of new centres of expertise.
 To that end, the programme aims to bring scientific teams together to work in multidisciplinary networks on projects in chosen subject areas, with the common goal of establishing a solid basis on which the Federal authorities can base implementation of long term policies for the sustainable exploitation of the North Sea and its natural resources.

 The duration of strategic research projects is 4 years.

 Targeted research actions are the most appropriate way of enabling the authorities to formulate an answer quickly enough, based on scientific data, to urgent questions of national and international policy regarding their tasks in monitoring the North Sea and its natural resources.
 This involves research which is restricted in scope, short term and primarily applied in character.
 The research can have to do with biological, physical and chemical aspects and socioeconomic and legal issues.
 The themes to be dealt with in priority are defined in consultation with the departments of the federal and federated entities concerned.

 This kind of research does not exceed 2 years.